-Report: Alabama interviewed Pitt's Partridge for opening, but hired Miami D-line coach
+Report: Alabama interviewed Pitt's Charlie Partridge but hired Miami D-line coach

-The most important personnel move of Pitt's off-season may be a coach not moving at all.
+The most important personnel move of Pitt's offseason may be a coach not moving at all.

-Pitt defensive line coach Charlie Partridge was interviewed for the same position at Alabama, according to reporter Matthew Zenitz of AL.com and the Alabama Media Group.
+Pitt defensive line coach Charlie Partridge was interviewed for the same position at Alabama, according to Matthew Zenitz of AL.com and the Alabama Media Group.

 The position was vacated when the Steelers hired Karl Dunbar as their defensive line coach.